Arjun-BD/ES335-MLAssignment1/Overall_README.md

 The folder `task2` contains answers to Task2.
 All the subquestions are answered in the file.
 All answers are in the file `Ass1Task2.ipynb`.

 The folder `Task3` contains task 3.
-The file `zeroshot-fewshot-new.ipynb` contains the answers to the questions, while the file `fewshot_scratch.ipynb` contains some experiments that we did to increase fewshot accuracy.
+The file `Ass1Task3.ipynb` contains the answers to the questions, while the file `fewshot_scratch.ipynb` contains some experiments that we did to increase fewshot accuracy.

 The folder `Task4` contains answers to Task 4 questions 1 and 2, where the decision tree has been implemented for the data we recorded.